Schmidt-Aaron/react-boilerplate-starter/README.md

    - Create new repository on Github, ..etc
    - Change master: `git remote set-url origin https://github.com/YOUR_NEW_REPO.git`
-   - push code to new master: `git push -u origin master`
+   - push code to new master: `git push -u origin master` If you are having merging errors.
+It is likely due to trying to merge two branches that do not yet share a common base.
+IE you started the repo with files and then tried to merge the starter at a later date.
+To fix this issue you must first pull down the other branch, merge, then push the newly merged branch to the master.
+    - git pull origin "branchname" --allow-unrelated-histories

 ## Running Dev Server / Building